Ecodenl/Woningdossier/docs/the-mighty-book-of-decision-making.md

 It will only be saved to the 'from' option if the value is less than or equal to 0.
 The only exception is, of course, if both 'from' and 'to' are set.
 Then, it's a valid range and 'from' should contain the smallest value.

-#### Master input source
-The mapping for `user_action_plan_advices` also includes mapping to the master input source.
-The logic is simple: We check if there are coach rows.
-If so, we take those.
-Else we take the resident.
-This is because the `user_action_plan_advices` are too complex to map via the `AddMasterInputSource` command.

 #### Number formatting
 It was decided that numbers should always be formatted as "1,0" within the Quickscan,